yokolet/Poplar/README.md

   end
 end
 ```
 If you are using the Eclipse folder convention be sure to specify `source.directory` directory above as `src/main/java` otherwise the code will not compile.
-This `pom.rb` requires a `MANIFEST.MF` to create the jar see the `Rakefile` below that creates it dynamically:-
+This `pom.rb` requires a `MANIFEST.MF` to create the jar see the `Rakefile` below that creates it dynamically.
+The `mvn dependency:copy` copies the maths-commons-library jar into the project:-
 ```ruby
 # encoding: utf-8
 # frozen_string_literal: false